EzanAsif/Rest-API-with-RUST/README.md

 Will make it dynamic which will take City name from User and show it's weater

-Sigin at openweathermap.org and add your API key on line 33 in src/main.rs
+Sigin at openweathermap.org and add your API key on line 33 in src/main.rs And then cargo run to run the app but make sure rust nightly is installed on your PC